-“The time for knowing God is Now” – Paramhansa Yogananda
+“The time for knowing God has come” – Paramhansa Yogananda

 Ananda was founded in 1968 by Swami Kriyananda, a direct disciple of Paramhansa Yogananda.
 Ananda is headquartered at Nevada City, California.
 Over the last few decades, we have spread across three continents, sharing the teachings of self-realization as given by Paramhansa Yogananda.
 We have seven spiritual communities world-wide, hundreds of meditation groups and thousands practicing these teachings and experiencing a transformed meaningful life.

 Yogananda was the first great master of yoga to make his home in the West, coming to the U.S. from India in 1920 and living here until his passing.